繁體中文PortuguêsLinkssearch

 Online enquiry on queuing situations of various services

-Online System Self-service Kiosks Statistics Frequently Asked Questions Immigration Information Support Measures for People with Special Needs Information of New Immigration Law
+Support Measures for People with Special Needs Information of New Immigration Law

-Loss of Travel Document by Macao Residents outside Macao
+A. Loss of document outside Macao

 Chinese Consulates: